For each of the different types of risk shown in the table, it is possible to know the details of the active management methods within the Group.

 The loss allowances impairment reflect, carefully and in accordance with the current legislation (applying the IFRS 9 method), the effective credit risks, and are determined on the basis of the extraction from databases of the amounts making up the receivable and, in general, assessing any changes in the said risk compared to the initial measurement and, in particular for trade receivables, estimating the related expected losses determined on a prospective basis, taking into due consideration the historical data.

-On a quarterly basis, the Risk Management Department collects and integrates the main data regarding the evolution of the Group companies’ trade receivables, in terms of type of customers, status of the contract, business chain and aging band.
+The control of credit risks is also strengthened by the monitoring and reporting procedures, in order to identify promptly possible countermeasures.
+Furthermore, on a quarterly basis, a report is produced containing the evolution of the trade receivables of the Group companies, in terms of customer type, contract status, business chain and ageing range.
 The assessment of credit risk is carried out both at the consolidated level and at the level of Business Units and companies.
 Some of the above assessments are carried out at intervals of less than three months or when there is a specific need.

+Iren Group is exposed to price risk on the energy commodities traded, these being electricity, natural gas, environmental emission certificates, etc., since both purchases and sales are affected by fluctuations in the price of these commodities directly, or through indexing formulae.
 Currently no exposure to exchange rate risk, typical of oil-based commodities, is present, thanks to the development of the European organised markets that trade the gas commodity in the euro currency and no longer indexed to oil products.

 For this purpose, the Group plans the production of its plants and purchases and sales of energy and natural gas, in relation to both volumes and price formulae.
 The objective is to achieve sufficient margin stability through a policy of indexed purchases and sales that achieves a high degree of natural hedging, with adequate recourse to futures and spot markets.

-The adoption of the Climate Change Risk Policy and the resulting risk analysis and management represent the preliminary steps in a process that will enable the Group to provide even more effective control over its exposure to damaging events and the opportunities that the external context and its changes may offer, as well as its contribution to the achievement of sustainable development objectives defined at national and international level.
-The Policy analyses and regulates, focusing on the applicability to the individual Business Units, the risk factors related to climate change, distinguishing between physical risks and transition risks.
+The adoption of the Climate Change Risk Policy and the resulting risk analysis and management represent a process that will enable the Group to provide even more effective control over its exposure to damaging events and the opportunities that the external context and its changes may offer, as well as its contribution to the achievement of sustainable development objectives defined at national and international level.

-Physical risks resulting from changing climatic conditions are divided into acute physical risks - if related to local catastrophic natural events (e.g. floods, heat waves, fires, etc.) - and chronic physical risks - if related to long-term climate change (e.g. global warming, rising sea levels, water scarcity, etc.).
 The transition to a low-carbon economy could entail extensive changes in government policies, with consequent regulatory, technological and market changes.
 Depending on the nature and speed of these changes, transition risks may result in a varying level of financial and reputational risk for the Group.

-Climate data are based on scenarios published by the International Panel on Climate Change (IPCC), the so-called Representative Concentration Pathways (RCPs) where the number associated to each RCP indicates the “strength” of climate change generated by human activity by 2100 compared to the pre-industrial period.
-The climate scenarios taken into consideration in the analysis are the RCP 2.6 scenario (which envisages strong mitigation aimed at keeping global warming well below 2°C compared to pre-industrial levels while achieving the objectives defined by the Paris Agreement), the RCP 4.5 scenario (considered by Iren Group to be the most representative of the current global climate and political context), which envisages easing of objectives compared to the RCP 2.6 scenario and a stabilisation of emissions by 2100 at around double pre-industrial levels, and the RCP 8.5 scenario (commonly associated with the expression ‘Business-as-usual’, or ‘No mitigation’), which envisages no particular countermeasures and a growth in emissions at current rates.
+The climate scenarios taken into consideration in the analysis are the RCP 2.6 scenario (which envisages strong mitigation aimed at keeping global warming well below 2°C compared to pre-industrial levels while achieving the objectives defined by the Paris Agreement), the RCP 4.5 scenario (considered by Iren Group to be the most representative of the current global climate and political context), which envisages easing of objectives compared to the RCP 2.6 scenario and a stabilisation of emissions by 2100 at around double pre-industrial levels, and the RCP 8.5 scenario (commonly associated with the expression 'Business-as-usual', or 'No mitigation'), which envisages no particular countermeasures and a growth in emissions at current rates.
+Socio-economic data, on the other hand, are mainly based on the International Energy Agency's NetZero Emissions by 2050 Scenario (NZE) and Stated Policies Scenario (STEPS).
+The assessment model adopted by the Group allows to quantify the variation of the economic-financial variables, through specific KPIs, for those assets that are potentially more exposed to climate change risks.

-In the course of 2022, a further project phase was developed to complete the assessment model, which included the inclusion of the most significant plants/activities for the risk under consideration that were not included in the 2021 analysis, also updating the model with respect to the new regulatory and climatic scenarios.
+Recently, a further project phase was developed to complete the assessment model, which included the inclusion of the most significant plants/activities for the risk under consideration that were not included in the previous analysis, also updating the model with respect to the new regulatory and climatic scenarios.
+For more details on the assessments that emerged, please refer to Iren Group's Sustainability Report.

 Iren Group has adopted a specific internal control and tax risk management system, understood as the risk of operating in violation of tax regulations or in contrast with the principles or aims of the legal system.

-The tax risk control and management system, the “Tax Control Framework” (TCF), enables the Group to pursue the objective of minimising its exposure to tax risk by identifying, updating, assessing and monitoring tax-related governance, processes, risks and controls.
+The tax risk control and management system, the "Tax Control Framework" (hereinafter "TCF"), enables the Group to pursue the objective of minimising its exposure to tax risk by identifying, updating, assessing and monitoring tax-related governance, processes, risks and controls.
 The Group is committed to managing its tax affairs in accordance with all applicable laws and regulations.

 For this reason, Iren has adopted the TCF as an internal control system that defines the governance for the management of taxation and related risk in line with the principles of the company strategy and, in particular, the Tax Strategy.